 We certainly encountered plenty of customer complaints posted online about Sweet Sweat.
 In fact, one user said, “This doesn’t do anything for me at all.
 It’s a waste of money.”

 “Greasy, stinky – was walking outside for an hour in 90 degree heat not as much sweat as I would have like – real messy cleanup,” said another customer.

-The Science – “Any Trial Support?”
+The Science – “Supported by Research?”